By • 3 August 2020

 Elements has a one-time subscription fee.

-Organise the memories you want to include: You’re not going use every picture, concert ticket or map you have in your memories box, so there’s no rush to digitize them all.
+Organise the memories you want to include: You’re not going use every picture, concert ticket or map you have in your memories box, so there’s no rush to digitise them all.
 Sort through your memories and pick the ones you want.
 You can also group them together to create a themed page.

 Enhance old photos: You have photo editing software at your fingertips, it’s not just for cropping and saving digital copies.
 Watch some tutorials and get creative.